turingschool/gear-up/archive/pre-work/Mod0_Intro.markdown

 * ["PBS News Hour: Implicit Bias"](https://www.pbs.org/newshour/nation/making-people-aware-of-their-implicit-biases-doesnt-usually-change-minds-but-heres-what-does-work)

 #### Reflect
-Create a gist on Github and reflect (4-6 sentences) on the following prompts.
+Create a gist on Github and reflect (4-6 sentences) on the following questions:

 * What were your reflections from the video?
 * In what ways have you examined your implicit biases before coming to Turing?